markus7800/Beth/readme.md

 ```
 > julia setup.jl
 ```
-to install all dependencies and generate the endgame tablebase which takes approximately 8 minutes.
+to install all dependencies
+Downlaad the endgame tablebase [here](https://www.icloud.com/iclouddrive/0FXNdqCATQ04yeF2syZwjDWpg#tb), unzip and place it in `endgame/four/`.
-Alternatively, one can download it [here](https://www.icloud.com/iclouddrive/00uhTTrimcpTFkZRd8oDL1OHg#tb3men) and place it in `endgame/tb3men.jld2`.
+Alternatively, one can generate it by running the file `endgame\four\generate_endgame_tablebase.jl` which takes a few hours.

 The command